10 Rhode Island Vineyards and Wineries to Sip Your Way Through this Summer

 Diamond Hill Vineyards

 A small family-run winery that’s cultivated pinot noir grapes since 1976 using French barrel oaks for aging.
+You can purchase wine to drink by the glass or bottle and enjoy in the large outdoor area and/or under the covered, heated front porch.

-TRY: the Scarlet Run red or the luscious cranberry apple variation.
+TRY: The Scarlet Run red or the luscious cranberry apple variation.

-HOURS: Open Thursday through Saturday from 12–4 p.m. and Sundays from 12–3 p.m.
+HOURS: Open Friday through Sunday from 12–4 p.m.

-3145 Diamond Hill Rd., Cumberland, 401-333-2751, diamondhillvineyards.com
+DETAILS: 3145 Diamond Hill Rd., Cumberland, 401-333-2751, diamondhillvineyards.com

 Mulberry Vineyards

-TRY: the smooth, green apple- and pear-flavored pinot gris.
+TRY: The smooth, green apple- and pear-flavored pinot gris.

-95 Pound Rd., Chepachet, 401-217-9288, mulberryvineyards.com
+DETAILS: 95 Pound Rd., Chepachet, 401-217-9288, mulberryvineyards.com

 Verde Vineyards

-HOURS: Open Fridays, Saturdays and Sundays from 11 a.m.–5 p.m.
-(8 p.m.
+HOURS: Open Fridays, Saturdays and Sundays from 11 a.m.–5 p.m. (or until 8 p.m.
 June through August).

-50 Hopkins Ave., Johnston, 401-934-2317, verdevineyardsri.com
+DETAILS: 50 Hopkins Ave., Johnston, 401-934-2317, verdevineyardsri.com

 Leyden Farm Vineyard and Winery

-160 Plain Meeting House Rd., West Greenwich, 401-392-1133, leydenfarm.com
+DETAILS: 160 Plain Meeting House Rd., West Greenwich, 401-392-1133, leydenfarm.com

 Gooseneck Vineyards

 Co-founded and run by two cousins, Gooseneck seeks out and relies on the best grape-growing regions in the world for their wines.
+Learn more about its new location here.

 Newport Vineyards